 An HC-owned unit is defined as a unit that is owned by HC that administers the assistance under the consolidated ACC (including a unit owned by an entity substantially controlled by HC).
 The independent agency must communicate the results of the rent reasonableness determination to the family and HC.
-The independent agency must be approved by HUD and may be the unit of general local government for HC jurisdiction (unless HC is itself the unit of general local government).
+The independent agency must be approved by HUD and may be the unit of general local government for HC jurisdiction (unless HC is itself the unit of general local government or an agency of such government).